-A quintessential country kitchen carries food and eating at its very heart, whether that’s a large farmhouse table at its centre, on which to both prepare food and dine, a smaller rustic butcher’s block, or an island with a place to perch for a casual family meal.
+A quintessential country kitchen carries food and eating at its very heart, whether that’s a large farmhouse table at its center, on which to both prepare food and dine, a smaller rustic butcher’s block, or an island with a place to perch for a casual family meal.

 'The saying "the kitchen is the heart of the home" is never more relevant than in a country kitchen.
-We are often asked to create multiple dining zones within one kitchen.
-Whether that be an island, banquette window seating or more traditional dining at a table,' reveals Rebecca Hughes at Rebecca Hughes Interiors.
+We are often asked to create multiple dining zones within one kitchen, whether that be an island, banquette window seating or more traditional dining at a table,' reveals Rebecca Hughes at Rebecca Hughes Interiors.

 If it’s a cosy farmhouse feel you’re after then a long planked kitchen table in oak or pine is a good choice.
 'If room allows including a traditional dining table will complete the country-style kitchen and enable the family to enjoy meals together in comfort,' says George Forsyth, director at Drew Forsyth & Co.

 If space is at a premium, consider placing a bench or banquette seating to one side, and add storage below for extra table settings.